-Pupusa Recipe – a simple step by step guide to making griddled Salvadorian masa cakes filled with your choice of refried beans or cheese (or both!) with cilantro and scallions.
+Pupusa Recipe – a simple step by step guide to making griddled Salvadoran Corn cakes filled with refried beans and cheese with cilantro and scallions.
 Easy and delicious!
 Vegan adaptable!

 Fillings: (see notes)